 Whether one is working on Windows and wishes to learn DOS/Powershell or one is working on a UNIX-based system and needs to learn the default shell: BASH (Bourne-Again SHell).
 For Windows this is a list of necessary Command Prompt commands.
 For BASH: this is a useful list that can be used as a quick reference.
 For the best of both worlds as far as commands and usage are concerned the Red Team Field Manual is a simple, hard-copy reference book for both DOS and BASH commands.
 Operating Systems

 Automation of trivial tasks, design and execution of malware, as well as the construction of exploits can all be accomplished using programming.
 Programming is one of the most necessary skills, not only for the direct benefits of writing programs, but learning to program will further one's ability to be brought under the hacker's mindset.
-The top three programming languages that we recommend to start with are Python or C++ for most situations, and C for very low-level programming.
+The top four programming languages that we recommend to start with are Python for scripting, go for it's networking capabilities and c++ for many other situations and lastly C for very low-level programming.
 While learning a programming language, it is a great idea to be writing programs to help reinforce the concepts as they are learned.
 Programming Resources

 Networking is the infrastructure over which all computers and connected devices communicate and exchange data.
 Knowledge of networking is essential in the cyber security field.
 Understanding the basics of how the internet functions is an important concept.
 Some of the basics would involve the OSI model, common ports with their associated protocols, standards, topologies, and common network-based attacks.
 Networking Resources